 The OT program understands that the admission process can be a difficult time for applicants.
 It is our goal to treat every applicant with respect and honesty.
 Please make sure that you meet the minimum requirements before applying as this will result in a denial.
 The application process is very competitive so meeting only the minimum requirements may not necessarily result in an onsite interview invitation.
 Most competitive applicants will exceed the minimum requirements.

 It is vital that you complete your application in OTCAS as early as possible due to the verification process taking 4-6 weeks.
 Only verified records will be considered for admission.
-In order to be considered for an onsite interview, your application must have current transcripts, GRE scores, paid $30 supplemental fee, and three references submitted in your application.
+In order to be considered for an onsite interview, your application must have current transcripts, paid $30 supplemental fee, and three references submitted in your application.

 Early Decision (Non-Binding) Information